-The priorities identified for 2017 - 2018 were to further improve standards across the school, build on the already excellent quality of teaching and to embed the Clockhouse Additionally Resourced Provision (Greenland).
+The priorities identified for 2018/2019 were to further improve standards across the school, build on the already excellent quality of teaching and to undertake an external review of governance.
 I am delighted to report that in all cases these have been successfully accomplished.

 The Governing Body has 13 places and is currently full.
-Over the last year we have said goodbye to Mrs Elizabeth Walsh, Mrs Rebecca Johnson and Mrs Carole Francis.
-We welcomed three new Governors: Mrs Gabriella Polackova, Mr Stuart McLaughlin and Mrs Hayley Bampton-Grant.
+Over the last year we have said goodbye to Ms Stimpson, Mrs Jones and Mrs Grant-Bampton.
+We welcomed three new Governors; Mrs Russell, Mrs Kedgley and Mr Koten.
 As part of our annual effectiveness review we showed that collectively we have the resources and skills to fulfil all our core functions.
 Further, we had improved our capability in key areas through focussed training and development.
 Governance was recognised as ‘good’ by OFSTED and our Improvement Plan has continued to develop our individual and collective capability.

 I have the privilege of remaining as Chair of Governors and I continue to believe that this team is well-placed to lead the school to a very positive outcome when OFSTED visit, possibly next year.
 The commitment of the Governors is outstanding and they use all their wide ranging skills and experience to support and challenge the school leaders in equal measure.